hawklu212/CPSC-455-Project/README.md

 - **Unit 1 - HTML, CSS, JS** - These 3 technologies were heavily utilized indirectly throughout the project, through the realization of all the other technologies.
 For the UI, manipulation and interfacing with HTML was used through the virtual DOM of React to quickly create components, while CSS was utilized to add custom styling to components.
 And Javascript was the primary development language utilized to write both frontend (React+Redux) and backend (Node+MongoDB) code.
 - **Unit 2 - React/Redux** - The user interface was designed with the React Framework and the MaterialUI component library to quickly build the structure of our application using standardized components.
 Redux was also incorporated to allow us to easily manage state across the various components we created as our frontend grew in complexity.
-- **Unit 3 - Node/Express** - The Node.js framework was used to write the backend code, allowing us write queries to the Google Maps API services, code the processing of the route result data, and manage cookies.
-Express was used as our web server, to setup APIs that allowed our backend code to interface and serve responses to frontend requests.
+- **Unit 3 - Node/Express** - The Node.js framework was used to write the backend code, allowing us to write queries to the Google Maps API services, code the processing of the route result data, and manage cookies.
+Express was used as our web server, to set up APIs that allowed our backend code to interface and serve responses to frontend requests.
 - **MongoDB** - MongoDB was used as our primary persistent data storage.
 User Preferences, access tokens, validation status, and saved routes were stored in a MongoDB server, with the information being associated with the user's email address.
 The utilization of MongoDB allowed us to rapidly prototype and work with databases with its flexible schema, compared to a SQL database.
 - **Heroku** - Heroku was utilized to deploy our full-stack application.
-The frontend react web app and the Express+MongoDB backend server were deployed as two separate dynos respectively, with ents setup to track any GitHub changes.
+The frontend react web app and the Express+MongoDB backend server were deployed as two separate dynos respectively, with automated deployments setup to track any GitHub changes.

 ## Above and Beyond Functionality